-MSMS-A students who have completed at least one credit hour of MARS 6950 Marine Science Practicum during their first year will present a poster describing their practicum project at the MSMS Symposium before beginning their second year, otherwise MSMS-A students will present a poster at HPU's Capstone Symposium at the downtown campus in April of their second year.
-MSMS-A students typically get started on their practicum projects during winter or spring of their first year.
+MSMS-A students will present a poster describing their practicum project at the MSMS Symposium before beginning their second year.
+Before graduation, MSMS-A students give an oral presentation during an end of spring semester symposium.
+If the student is graduating at the end of the fall semester, the student will give a 12 minute oral presentation describing the scope of work and results from their research projects during the MARS 6910 Guest Speakers in Marine Science Seminar Series.
+MSMS-A students typically get started on their practicum projects during spring or summer of their first year.